 In this article, we’re going to help you navigate the banking options if you are considering RAK offshore company registration.
 We’ll also highlight common challenges you’ll face, as well as some other alternatives that you can consider instead.

 But first, if this is your first time visiting GlobalBanks be sure to download our FREE Business Banking Starter Guide.
-It’s designed to help business owners find and open accounts for their international companies in top banking jurisdictions.
+In short, it’s designed to help business owners find and open accounts for their international companies in top banking jurisdictions.

 Before diving into RAK offshore company registration, let’s agree on some common language.
-Most importantly, RAK offshore companies are actually called RAK ICC companies.
+Firstly, RAK offshore companies are actually called RAK ICC companies.

 ICC stands for International Corporate Center, which is the corporate registry in Ras Al Khaimah, which is itself one of the Emirates in the UAE.
 In other words, an RAK ICC company is a UAE offshore company.
 However, it’s only one of the many structuring options in the UAE — though it is one of the most popular choices.